LogtalkDotOrg/logtalk3/adapters/NOTES.md

 `swihooks.pl` allows loading of Logtalk source files using SWI-Prolog `load_files/2` and `consult/1` predicates and adds support for the `edit/1` and `make/0` predicates, the XPCE profiler, and the XPCE graphical tracer.
+Note, however, that in the case of syntax errors in a Logtalk source file, the `make/0` predicate will not detect the fixed file as no intermediate Prolog file was generated in the first loading attempt (use instead the `logtalk_make/0-1` predicates in this case).

 The adapter file may set the `iso` SWI-Prolog flag to `true`.
 This setting may improve compatibility of Logtalk code across different back-end